 The minimum order size is the value next to

 minimum_order_quantity.
-For example, let's say you're trading ETH-BTC and ETH which is your base currency is not listed in the article above.
+For example, you're trading ETH-BTC, and ETH, your base currency, is not listed in the above article.
 Liquid's public API shows the minimum order size of ETH currency is

 "currency_type": "crypto", "currency": "ETH", "symbol": "Ξ", "assets_precision": 18, "quoting_precision": 8, "minimum_withdrawal": 0.02, "withdrawal_fee": 0.0, "minimum_fee": null, "minimum_order_quantity": 0.01, "display_precision": 5, "depositable": true, "withdrawable": true, "discount_fee": 0.5, "lendable": true, "position_fundable": true, "has_memo": false

-In this blog post, Liquid announced their new fee structure that offers 0 trading fees on maker orders if a user's 30-day trading volume is less than \$10,000 and 0.30% on taker.
-All users can get a 50% discount on trading fees if paid in QASH.
+In this blog post, Liquid announced their new fee structure that offers 0 trading fees on maker orders if a user's 30-day trading volume is less than \$10,000 and 0.30% on the taker.
+In addition, all users can get a 50% discount on trading fees if paid in QASH.

 Users can override the default fees.
 See Fee Overrides.